nickzoic/nick.zoic.org/art/midi-hero/index.md

 In its current form it has:

 * 5 "fret" buttons (resistive rubber contacts I think)
-* A tiny power switch and red LED on their own board
+* A tiny power switch and red LED on their own tiny board
-* A separate board for start and select buttons
+* A separate board for the start and select buttons
 * Some kind of multi-axis tilt sensor I think
-* The "whammy" mechanism, which turns a metric pot ... this is pretty badly worn.
+* The "whammy" mechanism, which turns a metric potentiometer
 * The main CPU board, with:
   * An anonymous ASIC
   * The two "strum" buttons
   * A little bluetooth (?) daughterboard
+* A battery holder for 4 x AA batteries.

 # ...
 Let There Be Rock